Activity 1: Gems of Goodness

 Including All Participants

 If participants are not mobile or verbal, you or another child can accommodate by passing the jar.
-You may wish to invite a participant to choose another child, or a co-leader, to read his/her acts of goodness from his/her notebook and place a gemstone in the jar.
+You may wish to invite a participant to choose another child, or a co-leader, to read their acts of goodness from their notebook and place a gemstone in the jar.